-- Technological evolution caused changed the way information is gathered and distributed providing a push for women eager to advance to seize their opportunity.
+- Technological evolution caused change the way information is gathered and distributed providing a push for women eager to advance to seize their opportunity.

 As middle-managers worked through each phase of this encompassing transition, they set the stage and created the norms that affect how business is evolving today.